SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 Et voila!
 We've found the API endpoint.

-👉 Let's grab the specific value, by adding the `--raw-output` option (so that the value, which is a strong, is not enclosed in double quotes) and adding one more segment to the filter to specifically request the endpoint property:
+👉 Let's grab the specific value, by adding the `--raw-output` option (so that the value, which is a string, is not enclosed in double quotes) and adding one more segment to the filter to specifically request the endpoint property:

 ```bash
 btp --format json list accounts/environment-instance --subaccount "$guid" \